heslabs/linux-soc-haps/03_FPGA_Prototyping/fpga-prototyping.md

 * Commercial Product Development: Enables digital designers to create custom digital systems with FPGAs, especially when off-the-shelf microcontroller products do not meet specific requirements.
 * Prototyping for Chip/SoC Designs: Used by ASIC designers for prototyping their designs and providing demonstrations or proof of concepts.

-By leveraging the HAPS-SX FPGA prototyping platform, designers can accelerate the development process, ensure thorough verification and validation, and ultimately achieve a more efficient transition from prototype to production.
+By leveraging the HAPS FPGA prototyping platform, designers can accelerate the development process, ensure thorough verification and validation, and ultimately achieve a more efficient transition from prototype to production.

 ---
 ![haps-vu19p-mipi-pcie](https://github.com/user-attachments/assets/f6dff28d-4308-4775-9bfd-834ea624c6b3)